 When this happens, you can experience symptoms like:

 Fatal overdoses are possible when you take a large amount of PCP.
 But most PCP-related deaths result from dangerous behavior caused by delusions and other psychological effects.

-PCP use has been linked to:
+PCP use has been

 - accidental drowning

 If you’re going to use PCP, there are a few things you can do to keep yourself safe:

 - Stick to a low dose.
 Anything over 5 milligrams can cause serious effects.
 Use a low dose and avoid redosing in the same session.